annotation/text-fabric/tf/docs/about/code.md

 The web interface lets you fire queries (search templates) to TF and interact with the results:

 *   expanding rows to pretty displays;
-* condensing results to verious container types;
+*   condensing results to various container types;
 *   exporting results as PDF and CSV.

 This interface be served by a local web server provided with data from a TF app.
 (`tf.browser.start`, `tf.browser.kernel` and `tf.browser.web`).